Calls mount for Gaza-Israel cease-fire, greater US efforts

 Israeli airstrikes on Gaza City flattened three buildings and killed at least 42 people Sunday, medics said, bringing the toll since Hamas and Israel opened their air and artillery battles to at least 188 killed in Gaza and eight in Israel.
 Some 55 children in Gaza and a 5-year-old boy in Israel were among the dead.

-Israeli Prime Minister Benjamin Netanyahu told Israelis in a televised address Sunday that Israel “wants to levy a heavy price” on Gaza's militant Hamas rulers.
+Israeli Prime Minister Benjamin Netanyahu told Israelis in a televised address Sunday that Israel “wants to levy a heavy price” on Hamas.
 That will “take time,” Netanyahu said, signaling the war would rage on for now.

 The meeting of the 57-nation Organization of Islamic Cooperation also saw Turkey and some others criticize a U.S.-backed push under which the United Arab Emirates, Bahrain and other Islamic nations signed bilateral deals with Israel to normalize their relations, stepping over the wreckage of collapsed international efforts to broker peace between Israel and the Palestinians long-term.

-“The massacre of Palestinian children today follows the purported normalization,” Iranian Foreign Minister Mohammad Javad Zarif said. the Kingdom calls on the international community to take urgent action to immediately stop military operations,
+“The massacre of Palestinian children today follows the purported normalization,” Iranian Foreign Minister Mohammad Javad Zarif said. t

 At the virtual meeting of the Security Council, U.N.
 Secretary-General Antonio Guterres said the U.N. was actively engaging all parties for an immediate cease-fire.